omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 -update current workout
                 -refresh page
-- Come up with a better way to list workouts instead of by workout number
+- Come up with a better way to list workouts instead of by workout number -add name to workout model or workoutinstance model and allow for blank/null.
+If name exists list by name otherwise list by "workout " + str(id)
+        -would also change def __str__ to if statement on if name exists otherwise same as above
 - Add search and filter functionality for duration of workout -requires adding range functionality
 - Populate search box with chosen filters